What Are the Safest Types of Meat to Eat?

 Meat is as safe as it ever was—but that doesn’t exactly mean it’s risk-free.
 Salmonella, E. coli, and norovirus are just some of the foodborne illness–causing microorganisms found in all kinds of raw meat, from chicken to seafood.
 Raw or undercooked meat, poultry, and shellfish are among the most likely sources of food poisoning, according to the U.S. Centers for Disease Control and Prevention.
-If you’re nervous about grocery stores during COVID-19, find out some places to buy meat that aren’t supermarkets.

 The food (contamination) chain

 Meat can become tainted at any point in the supply chain.
 Some pathogens, such as E. coli and Salmonella, are naturally found in the digestive tracts of many of the animals we consume.
 “Contamination can happen anywhere along the process from processing and packaging to cooking,” says Gary Acuff, a retired professor of food microbiology at Texas A&M University who now runs his own consulting business.
 “Typically, if animals are healthy, they don’t have bacteria in their muscle tissue, but contaminated surfaces can spread bacteria around.”
 That can happen at the butcher’s, in the store, or in your own home.
-Find out more secrets your butcher won’t tell you.

 An invisible threat

 Of course, if you could spot tainted meat, it would be easy to avoid it.
 Unfortunately, Schaffner says, “Microorganisms are microscopic, so you can’t see them.”
 In fact, none of your regular senses—smell, taste, or touch—are able to indicate whether a piece of meat is harboring illness-causing bacteria.
 And studies that have examined organic versus conventionally raised livestock “tend not to show a difference,” says Schaffner.
 Ditto for other marketing buzzwords like “free-range” and “grass-fed.”
-This is what grass-fed beef really means.

 Hot dogs, bacon, and chicken nuggets